OneCrazyCoder/MMOGamepadOverlay/README.md

 This includes commands for controlling the overlay app itself, such as ``=Change Profile`` to bring up the Profile selection dialog or ``=Quit App`` to shut down the overlay application.

-### Character movement commands

-Special character movement commands include ``=Move Up/Down/Left/Right`` (same thing as ``=MoveTurn``), and ``=MoveStrafe``.
-These are special because which actual key is pressed may change depending on whether or not MouseLook mode is turned on (via ``Mouse = Look`` property set on an active Layer).
-These require the Key Binds be assigned for ``MoveForward=, MoveBack=, TurnLeft=``, and ``TurnRight=`` at minimum, as well as optionally ``StrafeLeft=`` and ``StrafeRight=`` if want to use the ``=MoveStrafe`` Command.

-All of these can have a MouseLook version of them as well for which key to use in MouseLook mode (if it is different), such as the notable common example ``MouseLookMoveForward = LClick``.

 ## Other system features

 As mentioned for first starting up, you can have the application automatically launch a game along with whichever Profile you first load.
 You can also set the Window name for the target game, so the HUD Elements will be moved and resized along with the game window, and force the game window to be a full-screen window instead of "true" full screen if needed so the HUD Elements actually show up over top of the game.

-There are various other system options you can set like how long a "tap" vs a "short hold" is, analog stick deadzones and mouse cursor speed, whether this app should automatically quit when done playing the game, and what the name of this application's window should be (so you could set Discord to believe it is a game, since Discord refuses to recognize old EQ clients as one, which is nice if you want to let people know you are playing EQ).
+There are various other system options you can set like how long a "tap" vs a "short hold" is, analog stick deadzones and mouse cursor/wheel speed, whether this app should automatically quit when done playing the game, and what the name of this application's window should be (so you could set Discord to believe it is a game, since Discord refuses to recognize old EQ clients as one, which is nice if you want to let people know you are playing EQ).
 Check the comments in the generated *MMOGO_Core.ini* for more information on these and other settings.

 ### Global automatic scaling